The origins of our international network

 This strong network allows us to provide clients with a seamless, integrated service on complex cross-border transactions, international projects and litigation.
 Together, we number 2,000 lawyers in 29 offices throughout Europe and our extensive joint experience continues to grow as we work together on a regular basis.
-Thanks to this network, we are in a position to offer our clients the very best in each country because each of us is a leading independent law firm in its own jurisdiction.
+In November 2015, we have created a regulatory hub in Frankfurt, where the Central European Bank also has its headquarters, to manage matters related to regulations and European banking law, comprising expert lawyers from each firm, enabling knowledge and experience on these matters to be shared.
+Thanks to this European network, we are in a position to offer our clients the best advice and assistance in each country because each of us is a leading independent law firm in its own jurisdiction.

 In any location where we do not have an office, we maintain close relationships with the best law firms in the region.
 Gide is the exclusive member firm in France for Lex Mundi - the world’s leading network of independent law firms with in-depth experience in 100+ countries worldwide.
 As part of the Lex Mundi global network, we can provide our clients with preferred access to more than 21,000 lawyers around the world – all from a single point of contact.
 Individually, each Lex Mundi member firm is a leader in its local market.
 Collectively, Lex Mundi firms provide global legal resources with unmatched depth and breadth.
 Working with other Lex Mundi firms, we are able to seamlessly handle our clients’ most challenging cross-border transactions and disputes.